foongminwong/bertini_real_files/README.md

 •	Learn how to modify, repair, print 3D models using Blender, 3D Builder and Simplify3D

-•	Schedule math surface decomposition jobs on Blugold Supercomputing Cluster using PuTTY
+•	Schedule math surface decomposition jobs on Blugold Supercomputing Cluster (BGSC) through PuTTY

 The software can be found on: https://github.com/ofloveandhate/bertini_real